the-turing-way/the-turing-way/book/website/foreword/embracing-digital-commons.md

 * Through co-development approaches, contribution guidelines, and governance being co-created with community involvement, we foster a shared sense of ownership, and responsibility for maintenance and sustainability in the long term.
 * To ensure continuous access and benefit, our resources and community need careful maintenance. _The Turing Way_ is an evolving project, requiring community support to identify when updates, replacements, or archiving are needed.

+Join us in shaping the future where collaboration, equity, transparency and inclusivity is at the forefront of research, data science and AI!